hamzarafique345/HAckathon-3-All-Code-OF-Hamza-Comforty-Market-Place/README.md

 ---

 ## **Conclusion**
-Comforty is designed to provide a seamless shopping experience with fast performance, a well-structured CMS, and secure payment and shipment tracking systems.
+Comforty is designed to provide a seamless shopping experience with fast performance, a well-structured CMS, and payment and shipment tracking systems.
 This system architecture ensures scalability, maintainability, and a superior user experience.

 ---